 "Work with health, police and third sector agencies to expand existing and effective drug and alcohol treatment programmes"

 Key achievements in relation to this pledge include: redesign and development of the Recovery Hubs model with improved access to treatment and redesign of counselling services and residential rehab services.

 "Enforce tenancy agreements (council and private landlord) with a view to ensuring tenants and landlords fulfil their good conduct responsibilities"

 Since coming into force in December 2015 new powers have been implemented to address repairing standards in the private rented sector and ensure that landlords comply with repairing standards.
 Rent payment cards were introduced in April 2015 to provide a further convenient option for tenants to meet their rent payment responsibilities at local payment points.
 Since April 2015 over £10m in rental income has been paid via this option.

 "Strengthen Council housing allocation policy to give recognition to good tenants and to encourage responsible tenant behaviour and responsibilities"

 A Good Neighbour Award has been developed to celebrate the positive contribution many people make to the lives of their neighbours and communities and to encourage others to follow their example.
-Council tenancy management and allocation policies has been carried out to reflect changes in legislation and regulatory framework as further guidance and consultation comes forward.
+Council tenancy management and the allocation policy continue to be reviewed to reflect changes in legislation and regulatory framework as further guidance and consultation comes forward.